bertt/geoparquet/README.md

 ## Sample code

-In these samples NetTopolgySuite is used for handling geometries, but any library that can handle WKB geometries can be used.
+In these samples NetTopologySuite (https://github.com/NetTopologySuite/NetTopologySuite) is used for handling geometries, but any library that can handle
+WKB geometries can be used.

 ### Reading: